 Fixed Wire Testing

-Fixed Wire Testing or Electrical Installation Condition Report, as its title suggests, it is a report not a certificate.
-It relates to an assessment of the in-service condition of an electrical installation against the requirements of the issue of current BS7671:2018 (18th Edition Wiring Regulations) at the time of the inspection, irrespective of the age of the installation.
+Fixed wire testing or electrical installation condition report relates to an assessment of the in service condition of an electrical installation against the requirements of BS7671:2018 (18th Edition Wiring Regulations) at the time of the inspection, irrespective of the age of the installation.

 EICR (Fixed Wire Testing)